Paramount Resources Ltd. (POU) To Go Ex-Dividend on May 13th

-Paramount Resources Ltd. (TSE:POU – Get Rating) announced a monthly dividend on Friday, May 13th, TickerTech reports.
+Paramount Resources Ltd. (TSE:POU – Get Rating) declared a monthly dividend on Friday, May 13th, TickerTech reports.
 Stockholders of record on Tuesday, May 31st will be given a dividend of 0.10 per share on Tuesday, May 31st.
-This represents a $1.20 annualized dividend and a dividend yield of 3.71%.
+This represents a $1.20 annualized dividend and a dividend yield of 3.70%.
 The ex-dividend date of this dividend is Friday, May 13th.
-This is a boost from Paramount Resources’s previous monthly dividend of $0.08.
+This is an increase from Paramount Resources’s previous monthly dividend of $0.08.

-Paramount Resources (TSE:POU – Get Rating) last released its earnings results on Wednesday, March 2nd.
-The company reported C$0.89 earnings per share (EPS) for the quarter, topping the consensus estimate of C$0.52 by C$0.37.
-The firm had revenue of C$434.30 million during the quarter.
-On average, equities analysts anticipate that Paramount Resources will post 2.61 earnings per share for the current year.
+Paramount Resources (TSE:POU – Get Rating) last issued its quarterly earnings data on Wednesday, March 2nd.
+The company reported C$0.89 EPS for the quarter, beating the consensus estimate of C$0.52 by C$0.37.
+The firm had revenue of C$434.30 million for the quarter.
+Research analysts predict that Paramount Resources will post 2.61 earnings per share for the current year.

 Paramount Resources Ltd., an independent energy company, explores for, develops, produces, and markets natural gas, crude oil, and natural gas liquids in Canada.
 The company's principal properties are the Montney and Duvernay developments located in Alberta and British Columbia.
 It also invests in public and private corporations.